top of page

 Last but not least, it is important to learn how to handle urushi lacquer properly to avoid direct skin contact..
 The urushiol content in urushi is what makes it durable, glossy and "food-safe".
 However, it is also the same content (when in wet state) that gives most people bad skin allergy like poison ivy.
 Once this element comes in contact with your skin and enters your body, it travels, so it doesn't mean only the area that comes in contact will have allergic reaction.
 The rash could appear anywhere, usually outer and inner elbow, palm, thighs etc...
 And touching or scratching it will make it spread.
 There is only temporary relief of swollen redness, itchiness, blistering until urushiol is completely out of your system, which could be 1-2 weeks.

-Even artisans who handles urushi everyday, including urushi cultivators have to prevent skin contact as much as possible, as there is no immunity.
+Even artisans who handle urushi everyday, including urushi cultivators, have to prevent skin contact as much as possible, there is no immunity.
+Urushi foresters have to wear full protective gears even in the midst of hot and humid summer to minimize direct skin contact.
 Everyone has their own "remedy", hydro-cortisone cream would typically be recommended by pharmacists but usually does little to relieve.
 My personal best remedy is to run the skin under cold water, or put ice pack over infected area for quick and immediate relieve, the swellness and ichiness immediately subside until it flairs up again in the next episode.

 Note that completely cured (polymerized, hardened) urushi becomes very stable and non-toxic.
 It is when its in wet and raw state that you have too be extrememly cautious while handling.